Implications of the nanoHertz Gravitational-Wave Background for Galactic Feedback and Massive Black Hole Growth: Results

 \subsubsection{The predicted GWB amplitude In Flagship Models}

 Figure~\ref{fig:GWB_SimbaTNG} shows the predicted GWB amplitude for the different box size simulations and the CAMELS CV sets for both IllustrisTNG and Simba.
 The figure also shows the predicted GWB amplitude for the feedback variant Simba simulations.
 The two smaller points in each figure, at 25 Mpc$/h$, represent the 16th-to-84th percentile ($\sim 2\sigma$) variation predicted by the CAMELS CV set.
-Also included is the NANOGrav 15-yr dataset measurement of the GWB amplitude and a shaded region representing the error \citep{NANOGrav:2023gor}.
+Also included is the GWB amplitude value inferred by the NANOGrav 15-yr PTA dataset and a shaded region representing the error \citep{NANOGrav:2023gor}.
 The simulation model that the prediction is from is labeled in the legend.

 Simulation predicted values of A$_\textnormal{GWB}$ converge beyond 35 Mpc/$h$ for MillenniumTNG/IllustrisTNG and 50 Mpc/$h$ for Simba within the variance of what is expected from cosmic variance (CAMELS 25 Mpc/$h$ CV set simulations).
 Importantly all fiducial simulations across a range of volumes (black points) consistently under-predict the GWB amplitude when compared to the measured value from NANOGrav.
 In our framework, this implies they are missing massive black holes within the $z<2$ redshift range we investigate.